yosefasefaw/Salary-by-Job-Title-and-Country/README.md

 The predictive model is built using r and mlr3 The steps involved in the modeling process are as follows:

-1. Data preprocessing: Cleaning, encoding categorical variables, handling missing values.
+1. Data preprocessing: Cleaning, encoding categorical variables.
 2. Feature selection: Identifying significant features impacting salary predictions.
 3. Model selection: Trying various algorithms like linear regression, random forest, etc.
-4. Model evaluation: Assessing model performance using metrics like RMSE, MAE, etc.
+4. Model evaluation: Assessing model performance using metrics like RMSE etc.

 ### Installation